Blazify/blazex/README.md

 ## Announcment

 For Now it's a tree walk interpreter but we are moving to bytecode.
+(For using bytecode just set the second argument as "bytecode")

 ## Example